akshaytangade30/coursera-test/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-hello my name is Akshay Tangade.
-I live in pune city in India.I am a software Engineer from Pune University.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for